jlperona/gpa-converter/README.md

     * The common post-secondary education grading scale in Australia.
 * `Bangladesh`
     * The most common grading scale in Bangladesh, the 100 point scale.
+* `Canada British Columbia`
+    * The most common 100 point grading scale in British Columbia, Canada.
+* `Canada Ontario`
+    * The most common 100 point grading scale in Ontario, Canada.
 * `China`
     * The most common grading scale in China, the 100 point scale.
 * `India 10`
     * The UGC 10 point scale used in India.
 * `India 100`
     * The most common grading scale in India, the 100 point scale.
+* `India Marks`
+    * A variant of India 100, where the grade given is scaled to out of 100 by the units given.
+In this case, the units are assumed to be the maximum.
 * `Saudi Arabia 5` *(letter)*
     * The 5 point scale used in Saudi Arabia.
 * `Switzerland 6`
     * The most common grading scale in Switzerland, the 6 point scale.
+* `United Kingdom`
+    * The most common grading scale in the United Kingdom, the 100 point scale.
 * `United States` or `Taiwan` *(letter)*
     * United States letter grades.
 This scale also can convert the 4.3 grade scale commonly used in Taiwan and China.